puttak/bfb-pyrolyzer/README.md

-# BFB pyrolyzer
+# BFB pyrolyzer model

 This repository contains Python code for modeling a bubbling fluidized bed (BFB) biomass reactor operating at fast pyrolysis conditions.
-The model can be applied to other BFB reactors given the appropriate parameters and reaction mechanisms.
+The model can be applied to other BFB pyrolyzer reactors given the appropriate parameters and reaction mechanisms.
 See the [mfix-bfb-pyrolyzer](https://github.com/ccpcode/mfix-bfb-pyrolyzer) repository for a CFD example.

 #### Contents